MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/additional-libraries.md

 ## [Q# command-line applications or .NET interopability](#tab/tabid-csproj)

-**Command line or Visual Studio Code:** Using the command line on its own or from within Visual Studio Code, you can use the `dotnet` command to add NuGet package reference to your project.
+**Command line or Visual Studio Code:** Using the command line on its own or from within Visual Studio Code, you can use the `dotnet` command to add a NuGet package reference to your project.
 For example, to add the [**Microsoft.Quantum.Numerics**](https://www.nuget.org/packages/Microsoft.Quantum.Numerics) package, run the following command:

 ```dotnetcli